Back to Resources

 Common Misconceptions

-All freezone companies automatically pay 0%.
 Not automatically.
 You must meet the Qualifying Freezone Person criteria: adequate substance, qualifying income, and proper compliance.
 But for most international-facing businesses, meeting these criteria is straightforward.
+The key word is "qualifying."
+You need to confirm your income streams qualify and maintain the necessary documentation.

-Small businesses do not need to worry about corporate tax.
 Every business needs to register with the FTA and file returns, even if your tax liability is zero.
 Non-compliance carries penalties regardless of your tax amount.
+A freezone company earning AED 50,000 in profit still needs to be registered and filing returns on time.

-The 9% rate makes the UAE uncompetitive.
 The 9% rate is one of the lowest in the world.
 Combined with 0% personal income tax and the freezone 0% option, the UAE remains among the most favorable tax environments globally.
+As the comparison table above shows, even the mainland 9% rate is a fraction of what businesses pay in most developed economies.

-Corporate tax applies to my salary.
 No. Employment income is not subject to corporate tax.
 Only business profits earned through a licensed entity or business activity are taxable.
+Your salary, bonuses, and employment benefits remain completely untaxed in the UAE.

 Practical Steps for Entrepreneurs